 A Bachelor's Degree in Geology teaches students the basics of earth science - about the earth's makeup, its health, how its resources can be used in everyday life and for all living organisms, and how it has changed over time.
 Students will also learn about the composition of the earth and its atmosphere; how natural forces, such as wind and water will shape land; and how to analyze earth's layers, rock and mineral formations and raw materials, like oil and water.

 The career trajectory of people with a Geology degree appears to be focused around a few careers.
-The most common career that users with Geology degrees have experience in is Geologist, followed by Hydrologist, Environmental Consultant, Mining and Geological Engineer, Geographer, Cartographer, Environmental Technician, Park Ranger, Geotechnical Engineer, and Petroleum Engineer.
+The most common career that users with Geology degrees have experience in is Geologist, followed by Hydrologist, Mining and Geological Engineer, Environmental Consultant, Geographer, Cartographer, Park Ranger, Environmental Technician, Geotechnical Engineer, and Traffic Technician.

 |Career||% of graduates||% of population||Multiple|